datawire/ambassador-docs/reference/edge-control.md

 leaves you with a binary that has no embedded version number.
 If you really want to build from source, clone the repository and run `./builder/build_push_cli.sh build`, which will leave a binary in the `~/bin directory`.
 We will have a better answer for building from source soon.

-2. Launch the daemon component using sudo
+2. Launch the daemon component using `sudo`:

 ```bash
 $ sudo edgectl daemon